Application Opens: June 7, 2021

-- Letter of support from sponsoring AAS mentor.
+- Letter of support from sponsoring research mentor.

 - Letter of support of protected time from the chair of the applicant’s department.
 The letter should also state that the award will not be used for salary support for the recipient

 Acceptance of Award

 This proposal may be submitted to other funding sources for support, but this must be acknowledged on the application form.
 Submission for support elsewhere will not affect the evaluation of this proposal.
 However, should the applicant be awarded the Roslyn Award, there must be no scientific or budgetary overlap between the Roslyn Award and other awards or grants.
 If scientific or budgetary overlap does exist between the Roslyn Award and another awards or grants, the investigator will be required to accept only one source of funding.